Ford 5.0 V8 Engine Problems | F150, Mustang

 - Always change the engine oil and filter at 3000 when conventional oil and 5000 when fully synthetic.

 - Air filters need to be checked often.
-Replacing engine air filters before they are contaminated will help avoid Mass Air Flow sensors from failing and improve fuel economy.
+Replacing engine air filters before they are contaminated will help prevent Mass Air Flow sensors from failing and improve fuel economy.

-- Finally, flush the cooling system if you see it getting discolored and test for acid content and condition.
+- Finally, flush the cooling system if it is discolored and test for acid content and condition.
 Removing radiators from scale and restriction will prevent the heat issues from damaging the water pump and heater core.
 A good power flush done by a professional who you trust is recommended.

-Maintenance is always cheaper than costly repairs; think of it as an investment of confidence.
-When you take off on a trip, your vehicle needs to be in the best possible condition, whatever make or model.
+Maintenance is always cheaper than costly repairs; think of it as an investment in confidence.
+When you take off on a trip, your vehicle needs to be in the best possible condition, regardless of make or model.

-Sometimes things happen out of even the best-maintained vehicles, but why wait for something to happen that could leave you or a loved one stranded or worse.
+Sometimes, things happen out of even the best-maintained vehicles, but why wait for something that could leave you or a loved one stranded?

 Applications